 When you present as a team your presentation skills will be tested.
 Really tested.
 That’s because your audience will focus on each one of the presentation team in turn.
 Individually and collectively.
 That’s a challenge for you, the team leader.
 And it’s an even bigger challenge for your team members.
 So these team presentation tips should come in handy.

 Your audience will gauge how your team works together.
 They will know how your team responds to pressure and stress.
-So, your presentation will test your teamwork.
+So, your presentation, PowerPoint or Keynote perhaps, will test your teamwork.
 There are three basics that you can get right for your next team presentation:

 Agree Your Presentation Roles

 You should set roles for each member of your presentation team.
 Your most able or knowledgeable presenter can lead the presentation.
 Another team member can introduce the speakers, field questions and distribute them to team experts.
 Other speakers can focus on their respective areas of responsibility.

 A good tip is to rehearse your presentation together as a team.
 Therefore, practise all the roles and responsibilities.
 Practise the the introductions, links to new sections and question answers.

 “Practise all the roles and responsibilities…”

 Your team should practise their presentations individually before a final dress rehearsal.
 So take every opportunity to edit your material.
 Thus, you limit the points made by each speaker.
 Plus, you stick to the agreed timescales.
 Just remember that you don’t want a team-based death by PowerPoint presentation.